 Virtual and augmented reality technology, VR and AR respectively, have been around for quite some time.
 Mainly seen as a way to enhance the video game experience, this technology is now taking on a more important role for manufacturers.
 Manufacturers are starting to realize and take advantage of the value VR and AR systems can offer.

 There is a distinct difference between virtual reality and augmented reality.
-Virtual reality brings the user into a completely virtual world where users are immersed in an artificial world.
+Virtual reality brings the user into a completely virtual world where users are immersed in an artificial world, such as these pornographic vr adult films for people only over the age of 18.
 VR can offer amazing benefits for manufacturers that are training new employees or even figuring out where their manufacturing processes can be improved.

 Training will never be the same again.
 The process of training an employee is essential, even if the employee has previous manufacturing experience there is no doubt they will need to be trained in company specific processes.
 The VR system allows a new employee to be thrown into the manufacturing process without slowing down production because of their inexperience.
 A VR world can be programmed to replicate the production process and with mock components, the employee can have real world training in a virtual environment.